Business advisor Julia Chanteray

 The results my clients get

-Clients often come to me because they want some support in getting more customers and bringing in more business.
+Small businesses often come to me because they want support in getting more customers and bringing in more business.
 Supporting people in getting their marketing right is a big part of my work, and this is the most obvious early indicator that things have changed.

 New pipeline